Slavery in pre-Columbian America

-Slavery was widely practiced by the Indigenous peoples of the Americas, both prior to European colonisation and subsequently.
+Slavery was widely practiced by the Indigenous peoples of the Americas, both prior to European colonization and subsequently.

 Slavery and related practices of forced labor varied greatly between regions and over time.
-In some instances, traditional practices may have continued after European colonisation.
+In some instances, traditional practices may have continued after European colonization.

 North America

 Slaves were traded across trans-continental trade networks in North America before European arrival.

 Many of the Indigenous peoples of the Pacific Northwest Coast, such as the Haida and Tlingit, were traditionally known as fierce warriors and slave-traders, raiding as far south as California.
 Slavery was hereditary, the slaves being prisoners of war.
 Their targets often included members of the Coast Salish groups.
 Among some tribes about a quarter of the population were slaves.
-One slave narrative was composed by an Englishman, John R. Jewitt, who had been taken alive when his ship was captured in 1802; his memoir provides a detailed look at life as a slave, and explains that among his slavemasters, the main tribal chief had 50 slaves and his deputies up to a dozen each.

 The Pawnee of the Great Plains, the Iroquois of the state of New York, and the Yurok and Klamath of California, were known to keep slaves.

 Mesoamerica and Caribbean

 In this illustration from the Ramírez Codex, the three men in the background represent slaves who were sacrificed as part of the funeral rites for the Aztec Emperor Auitzotl.

 In Mesoamerica, the most common forms of slavery were those of prisoners of war and debtors.
 People unable to pay back debts could be sentenced to work as slaves to the persons owed until the debts were worked off.
 Enslavement was also a possible sentence for the crimes of thievery, rape and poaching.

 The Mayan and Aztec civilizations both practiced slavery.
 Warfare was important to Maya society, because raids on surrounding areas provided the victims required for human sacrifice, as well as slaves for the construction of temples.
 Among the Maya, slavery was inherited, unless a ransom was paid.
 Most victims of human sacrifice were prisoners of war or slaves.
 Among the Aztecs, white collar crime such as embezzlement, breach of trust, and theft could be penalized with enslavement.
 The Nahuas traded child slaves.

 The Kalinago of Dominica were known to keep slaves.